Should you remove the pool before listing in Fair Oaks?

 Fair Oaks is unusual in the Sacramento region because lots are large, mature, and often half an acre or larger.
 Many of the homes here have valley oak canopy that makes the yard feel parklike — and a pool can sit awkwardly in that landscape, both visually and in terms of maintenance burden from leaf litter.
 The buyer pool tends to value useable yard, garden beds, paddock or chicken space, and the parklike feel of the mature oaks.
 When the pool is also aging, the case for pre-sale removal gets straightforward.
 Keep the pool if it is modern, sited in a sunny spot away from heavy canopy, and well-maintained — those still present as features in Fair Oaks.

-Five-step pre-listing sequence in Fair Oaks
+What is the five-step pre-listing sequence in Fair Oaks?

 - Survey existing oaks and flag protected specimens under Sacramento County ordinance before any equipment moves